Azure/business-process-automation/README.md

 ```
   **Note**: *Be sure to maintain spaces while updating the project name and resource group*
   **Note**: *This may take several minutes to run*
 3. When this has completed you should have the application infrastructure deployed to your resource group.
+You will see confirmation of numerous created Azure resources in your command window.
 Navigate to your Resource Group at your Azure Portal confirm to confirm your newly created resources.
 `azure.portal.com`

 ## 6. Collect the Published Profiles from your newly created Azure Function Apps